microsoft/api-guidelines/Guidelines.md

 As part of onboarding to Microsoft REST API Guidelines, services MUST comply with the taxonomy defined below.

 ### 5.1.
 Errors
-Errors, or more specifically Service Errors, are defined as a client passing invalid data to the service and the service _correctly_  rejecting that data.
+Errors, or more specifically, Service Errors, are defined as a client passing invalid data to the service and the service _correctly_  rejecting that data.
 Examples include invalid credentials, incorrect parameters, unknown version IDs, or similar.
 These are generally "4xx" HTTP error codes and are the result of a client passing incorrect or invalid data.

 Errors do _not_ contribute to overall API availability.

 ### 5.2.
 Faults
-Faults, or more specifically Service Faults, are defined as the service failing to correctly return in response to a valid client request.
+Faults, or more specifically, Service Faults, are defined as the service failing to return in response to a valid client request correctly.
 These are generally "5xx" HTTP error codes.

 Faults _do_ contribute to the overall API availability.

-Calls that fail due to rate limiting or quota failures MUST NOT count as faults.
+Calls that fail due to rate-limiting or quota failures MUST NOT count as faults.
-Calls that fail as the result of a service fast-failing requests (often for its own protection) do count as faults.
+Calls that fail as the result of a service fast-failing requests (often for its protection) do count as faults.

 ### 5.3.
 Latency
-Latency is defined as how long a particular API call takes to complete, measured as closely to the client as possible.
+Latency is defined as how long a particular API call takes to complete, measured as close to the client as possible.
 This metric applies to both synchronous and asynchronous APIs in the same way.
-For long running calls, the latency is measured on the initial request and measures how long that call (not the overall operation) takes to complete.
+For long-running calls, the latency is measured on the initial request and measures how long that call (not the overall operation) takes to complete.

 ### 5.4.
 Time to complete
 Services that expose long operations MUST track "Time to Complete" metrics around those operations.

 ### 5.5.
-Long running API faults
+Long-running API faults
-For a Long Running API, it's possible for both the initial request which begins the operation and the request which retrieves the results to technically work (each passing back a 200) but for the underlying operation to have failed.
+For a Long-Running API, it's possible for both the initial request, which begins the operation and the request, which retrieves the results to work technically (each passing back a 200) but for the underlying operation to have failed.
-Long Running faults MUST roll up as faults into the overall Availability metrics.
+Long-Running faults MUST roll up as faults into the overall Availability metrics.

 ## 6. Client guidance
 To ensure the best possible experience for clients talking to a REST service, clients SHOULD adhere to the following best practices: